 4 FIT allows students to investigate specific concentrations that might be of particular interest.
 These concentrations include Business and Information Analysis; Software Design and Development; Network and Systems Operations; and Interactive Media.

-Incorporated FIT into your Curriculum
+Incorporating FIT into your Curriculum

-The FIT Outcomes are aligned to the Provincial Ministry or Department curriculum making it simple to incorporate FIT into your classroom.
+The FIT Outcomes are aligned to each Provincial Ministry or Department curriculum making it simple to incorporate FIT into your classroom.
 Sometimes, there still may be gaps where ICTC and the ICT industry have identified

 specific learning needs that are not currently met by a province’s curriculum.
 In most cases, these unaligned areas of the FIT curriculum focus on Business outcomes.